Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

 >
 > Did you notice the scope here is set to `https://graph.microsoft.com/.default`, as opposed to `https://graph.microsoft.com/User.Read.All` (or just `User.Read.All` for short)?
 This is a built-in scope for every application that refers to the static list of permissions configured on the application registration.
 Basically, it *bundles* all the permissions in one scope.
 The /.default scope can be used in any OAuth 2.0 flow, but is necessary when using the v2 admin consent endpoint to request application permissions.

-When you redirect to the `/adminconsent` endpoint, you will see:
+When redirected to the `/adminconsent` endpoint, the tenant admin will see:

 ![consent](../Misc/ch1_admin_redirect.png)